hyacinth237/CitrusHack-2025/README.md

 This is a Next.js website using the Next.js Hackpack provided by UCR ACM.

-Running the website locally(steps and instructions provided below) displays our website, ColorForKids-- a user-friendly database of coloring pages from popular children's movies, seperated into seven different genres.
+Running the website locally(steps and instructions provided below) displays our website, ColorForKids-- a user-friendly database of coloring pages from popular children's movies, separated into seven different genres.

 # Next.js Hackpack